 I learn two important things: 1) “Yes we can” — when you are determined everything is possible, even dethroning the world’s second superpower in less than three days; and 2) liberty is priceless, it stands far above personal comfort, stability, money and social status.
 When I see the coffins of three young men who died on the barricades almost next to me I understand the literal meaning of the motto “Live free or die”.

 My return ticket is now to another country with a double-headed eagle on the coat of arms.
 Four hours of flight with a cigarette in hand (inflight smoking is allowed behind the 20th row).
-The touchdown is hard: my kaleidoscope shakes once again, this time very abruptly.
+The touchdown is hard and my kaleidoscope shakes once again, this time very abruptly.

 Forget what you’ve read so far.
 It’s all over, all of it.
-Life begins from scratch — the old system of coordinates is of no use, old virtues become drawbacks, old connections become useless, new qualities are needed and nobody knows which ones.
+Life begins from scratch — the old system of coordinates is of no use, old virtues become drawbacks, old connections become useless, new qualities are needed, but nobody knows which ones.
 I’m in the post-Soviet Nineties.